nineteendo/tetris4karchive/tetros105/README.md

 ## 5. How to play

-After downloading, the program can be run in one of these 3 ways:
+After [downloading the archive](https://codeload.github.com/nineteendo/tetris4karchive/zip/refs/heads/main), the program can be run in one of these 3 ways:

 ### 5.1.
 QEMU